SUPLA/supla-device/extras/examples/linux/README.md

 of used source.
 There is also optional `name` parameter.
 If you name your source, then it can be reused for multiple parsers.

-There are two supported parser types:
+There are three supported parser types:
 1. `File` - use file as an input.
 File name is provided by `file` parameter and additionally you can define `expiration_time_sec` parameter.
 If last modification time of a file is older than `expiration_time_sec` then this source will be